pogrammar/Child-Safety-Trivia/README.md

 ## Feedback
 We welcome your feedback and suggestions for improving the game.
 Feel free to open an issue on the GitHub repository if you encounter any bugs, have ideas for enhancements, or simply want to share your thoughts.

+## Note
+As of now, this game has no "Play again"  functionality.
+Due to the creators having independent, over-occupied lives, any other functionality will be added, or any feedback will be taken into any consideration only if we have the time to.
+Currently, this game as no errors.